charlottehill/KelpPlugin/README.md

 * (none yet)

-If you just want to use the default lesson with no extra project plugins, leave off the project concept argument.
+If you just want to use the default lesson with no extra project plugins, leave off the `projectconcept` argument.

 For now, you have to have octopi.py in the same directory as the plugins, but we can change that if you'd like.
+Assuming you have installed the kelp package as per the above instruction run:

-	python offline.py filename.oct plugindirectory lessonname projectconcept(optional)
+    kelp filename.oct lessonname [projectconcept]

-For example, if everything is inside your current directory:
+For example, if you want to run the `sequential` lesson plugin on `project.oct` you would run:

-	python offline.py project.oct . sequential
+    kelp project.oct sequential

-If `octopip.py` and `sequenceViewer.py` are inside of a directory called "plugins" and test.sb is in a directory called "testfiles":
+If the file you want to analyze, `test.oct` is in a directory named `testfiles` you will want to run:

-	python offline.py testfiles/project.oct plugins sequential
+    kelp testfiles/test.oct sequential